 methods(class = "sf")

 We won’t go through these functions as the list is quite extensive.
-You can learn about them in Geocomputation in R’s excellent guide.
+You can learn about them in GWR’s excellent guide.
 The focus of this lab is to learn how to map sf objects, which we’ll get to later in this guide.

 A SpatRaster represents multi-layer (multi-variable) raster data.
 A SpatRaster always stores a number of fundamental parameters describing its geometry.
 These include the number of columns and rows, the spatial extent, and the Coordinate Reference System.
 In addition, a SpatRaster can store information about the file in which the raster cell values are stored.
 Or, if there is no such a file, a SpatRaster can hold the cell values in memory.